top

 Zagreb, Croatia, 2012

 This competition proposal for the historic Badel Block in Zagreb restructures the old industrial site with a new massing plan.
-The new mixed-use massing—planned for commercial, cultural, office, and residential uses—is shaped to intelligently densify the site through three grouped perimeter blocks that shrink the footprint of the city’s typical perimeter block.
+The new mixed-use massing is planned for commercial, cultural, office, and residential uses, and is shaped to intelligently densify the site through three grouped perimeter blocks that shrink the footprint of the city’s typical perimeter block.
 Through this shrinkage, the new “micro” blocks allow greater porosity through the site, connecting the new with existing features such as an old theater and an active street market.
 While small in footprint, the micro blocks grow in height compared to the norm of Zagreb, thereby mediating between the city’s typical block form and the competition’s desired gross floor area.
 This strategy of negotiation is conditioned further by a zoning that gives appropriate passive solar gains to the lower and upper sections of the massing, imagined for greater and lesser densities of occupants respectively.

 Competition sponsor: City of Zagreb, Croatia